run-llama/llama_parse/.github/ISSUE_TEMPLATE/bug_report.md

 **Job ID**
 If you have it, please provide the ID of the job you ran.
+You can find it here: https://cloud.llamaindex.ai/parse in the "History" tab.

 **Screenshots**
 Feel free to also provide screenshots if relevant.